Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Hybrid Neural ODE Model

 \subsection{Forward Hybrid Neural ODE Model}

-The antagonistic PAM dynamics are constructed by combining the parametric joint mechanics in~\eqref{eq:joint_dyn} and pressure dynamics in~\eqref{eq:pressure_dynamics} with a learnable nonlinear force $f_\theta$, parameterized by $\theta$ (Fig.~\ref{fig:system_model}{\textbf{d}}).
-This yields a hybrid neural ordinary differential equation that preserves physical structure while enabling the model to represent nonlinear and rate-dependent effects from data.
-The system evolves according to:
+The antagonistic PAM dynamics are constructed by combining the parametric joint mechanics in~\eqref{eq:joint_dyn} with the pressure dynamics in~\eqref{eq:pressure_dynamics}.
+The resulting Neural ODE vector field is integrated to predict the system-state trajectory (Fig.~\ref{fig:system_model}{\textbf{d}}):